Ammonium tetrathiomolybdate

 Ammonium tetrathiomolybdate is the chemical compound with the formula (NH4)2MoS4.
 This bright red ammonium salt is an important reagent in the chemistry of molybdenum and has been used as a building block in bioinorganic chemistry.
-The thiometallate anion has the distinctive property of undergoing oxidation at the sulfur centers concomitant with reduction of the metal from Mo(VI) to Mo(IV).
+The thiometallate (see metallate) anion has the distinctive property of undergoing oxidation at the sulfur centers concomitant with reduction of the metal from Mo(VI) to Mo(IV).

 Preparation and structure

 The salt contains the tetrahedral [MoS4]2− anion.
 The compound is prepared by treating solutions of molybdate, [MoO4]2− with hydrogen sulfide in the presence of ammonia: